“It is not the straining for great things that is

 — David Joseph Schwartz

 There’s an old saying that the way to eat an elephant is one bite at a time, or the way to walk a thousand miles is one step in front of another.
-I find it interesting that as I get older, I find that it always seems to be the little things that make a major difference, or at least a number of those little things then sets you or your company apart.
+I find it interesting that as I get older, I find that it always seems to be the little things that make a major difference or at least a number of those little things then set you or your company apart.

 I think this applies to every business.
 When we pay attention to the small things that matter, what we do matters more to our customers.
 I have dealt a lot with truck body companies and I can see dramatic differences in the little things and how they are treated at each.
 It is those little things that make a big difference in what I used to purchase.
 I’ve also had a great deal of experience at auto dealerships and service departments.
-It is always the little things that makes the difference in which company is more or less successful.
+It is always the little things that make the difference in which a company is more or less successful.
 I can point so many of them out having been on both sides as an employee, manager, customer.
 The same thing applies to any business I deal with, or rather, continue to deal with or not.

 It is the same in my own business.
 I want each of our team members to pay attention to the little things that will make a difference in how people respond to and relate to our products and services.
 We are constantly seeing something we need to do better or more of, or differently to make it better overall.
 I cannot imagine stopping that process, nor would I have any desire to.